Positive Consumption Externality Diagram Explained

 Diagram 3: Socially Optimal Equilibrium

 The socially optimal quantity (Qs) and price (Ps) are determined by the intersection of the marginal social benefit (MSB) and the marginal private cost (MPC).
-Notice that the socially optimal quantity is higher (Qs > Qm) than the market equilibrium quantity (Qm).
-This difference (Qs - Qm) represents the deadweight loss that occurs when the market fails to account for the positive externality.
+Because of that, notice that the socially optimal quantity is higher (Qs > Qm) than the market equilibrium quantity (Qm).
+Also, this difference (Qs - Qm) represents the deadweight loss that occurs when the market fails to account for the positive externality.
 The market under-provides the good or service.

 Causes of Positive Consumption Externalities